fbpx

 What is PPP Loan Fraud or CARES Act Fraud?

 Committing PPP loan fraud is to take advantage of the loan program and CARES Act by dishonestly obtaining money.
-You may be found guilty of PPP loan fraud if you purposely obtain, or attempt to obtain funds through the CARES Act.
+You may face guilt of PPP loan fraud if you purposely obtain or attempt to obtain funds through the CARES Act.

 What Are Examples of PPP Loan Fraud?